ZOLOFT- sertraline hydrochloride tablet, film coated

 |NDC 0049-4910-41||Unit Dose Packages of 100|

-ZOLOFT oral solution: clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol
+ZOLOFT oral solution (new name, same product as ZOLOFT oral concentrate): clear, colorless solution with a menthol scent containing sertraline hydrochloride equivalent to 20 mg of sertraline per mL and 12% alcohol

 |NDC 0049-4940-23||Bottles containing 60 mL, each with an accompanying calibrated dropper that has 25 mg and 50 mg graduation marks.|